 Yosemite Conservancy and the National Park Service celebrate the completion of the Campaign for Yosemite’s Trails, a $13.5 million effort to restore popular hiking trails throughout the park.

-The Yosemite Association and The Yosemite Fund reunited on January 1, 2010 to form Yosemite Conservancy.
+The Yosemite Association and The Yosemite Fund reunite on Jan.
+1, 2010, to form Yosemite Conservancy.

 The Campaign for Yosemite Falls sets a new world-class standard for balancing preservation with enhancing the visitor experience.
-The approach to Lower Yosemite Falls was redesigned to provide better access while restoring stream banks and eliminating abandoned trails.
+The approach to Lower Yosemite Fall was redesigned to provide better access, while restoring stream banks and eliminating abandoned trails.

-The Grinnell Resurvey provides valuable updated data on species distributions and habitat change over the past century.
+The Grinnell Resurvey provides valuable updated data on species distributions and habitat change during the past century.

 The Glacier Point restoration is unveiled as an iconic visitor destination.